Serverless WarmUp Plugin ♨

 • name Name of the generated warmer lambda (defaults to ${service}-${stage}-warmup-plugin-${warmerName})

-• role Role to apply to the warmer lambda (defaults to the role in the provider)
+• role Role to apply to the warmer lambda (defaults to a custom role with minimal permissions)

 • tags Tag to apply to the generated warmer lambda (defaults to the serverless default tags)